 - Self-funding: the person being cared for (or their family) pays all or most of the costs for their care

-- NHS funding: the NHS may cover some or all of the care costs in certain circumstances.
+- NHS funding: the NHS will cover some or all of the costs in certain circumstances.

-Not sure if home care is the right option?
-Read about the pros and cons of care at home:
+Not sure if home care is the right option for you?
+Read about the pros and cons of care at home.

 When will the local authority pay for care at home?

-To decide if you are eligible for support for care, the local authority will first carry out a free needs assessment.
+To decide if you are eligible for support, the local authority will first carry out a needs assessment.

 If you’re assessed as having ‘eligible needs’, the council will then carry out a financial assessment to work out how much you should contribute to the cost of your care.
 There are thresholds for savings and assets, above which you will need to pay for your own care.